molgenis/molgenis-imputation/README.md

 If the reference panel is not in the default directory (the < current directory >/resources/imputationReference).
 Define the custom directory with the ```--reference_dir``` parameter.
 For example the following options: ```--reference_dir /my/custom/dir --reference 1000GP``` will assume that the reference panel is installed in /my/custom/dir/1000GP directory.

 ## Example
 The molgenis-impute distribution includes an example study panel.
 This panel is part of the HapMap3 release 2 dataset (first 100 samples, first 10Mbp) and is located in the ```resources/GWAS/small``` directory.
 For more info about this test dataset you can take a look at resources/GWAS/small/README.md.
-You can impute this dataset with a subset of GIANT release of 1000 Genomes Project that is also included in the distribution.
+You can impute this dataset with a subset of GIANT release of 1000 Genomes Project that is also included in the distribution in the directory ```resources/imputationReference/test_reference/```
 * liftover from hg18 to hg19:
 ```
 python molgenis-impute.py --study `pwd`/molgenis_imputation/resources/GWAS/small/ --output `pwd`/results_liftover --action liftover